sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 	<input type="file" name="image" id="image" value="Select a Photo">

-The full form HTML is available at [here](https://github.com/sslover/class-example-itp-directory/blob/master/views/add.html)
+The full form HTML is available [here](https://github.com/sslover/class-example-itp-directory/blob/master/views/add.html)

 11) Now, we need to add the code on our server's side to be able to 1. accept the file, 2. save it to AWS S3, and 3. save the s3 location of the file to our database.